Our Role in Your Well-Being

 Canadian Pharmacy Technicians Educators Association (CPTEA)

-In cooperation with CPTEA, My Canadian Pharmacy has set up a graduate student data access program that provides graduate students with access to MCP data for free.
+In cooperation with CPTEA, MCP has set up a graduate student data access program that provides graduate students with access to MCP data for free.
 Graduate students can only use this program to fulfill the academic requirements of their program the goal of which is to build the ability of graduate students to undertake health research; increase awareness of MCP data assets and the importance of data quality and privacy as graduate students continue their healthcare career.
 Students must conduct research and can access data through various databases, which fall under the following thematic sections, medical care, health care costs and medical human resources.

 Neighborhood Pharmacy Association of Canada (NPAC)

-My Canadian Pharmacy plays a big role in provincial database management and in providing the seller licensing for all medical databases.
+MCP plays a big role in provincial database management and in providing the seller licensing for all medical databases.
 Data collection software to participating funds must be licensed with MCP and NPAC.
 These databases are subject to the Seller License Agreement.
 Sellers must renew their license annually.

 Canadian Society of Hospital Pharmacists (CSHP)